Maknee/maknee.github.io/_pages/about.md

 social: true
 ---

 Hi there!
-I graduated from college with a computer science degree.
+I graduated from college with a computer science degree and now I'm a 1st year PhD at UIUC working under [Tianyin Xu](https://tianyin.github.io/) and making systems more reliable.

-My current research deals with a combination of compartmentalization, tracing, and code transformation.

 I like to tinker with other low-level systems like-stuff such as clang/llvm, reverse-engineering and computer graphics.